UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

 There is one collection in which location information needs to be used to correct inaccuracies for other metadata fields.
 The Volunteer Voices collection lists the University of Tennessee as the :code:`recordContentSource` for all records.
-While UTK may have created the metadata records, our mapping with DPLA makes it so that we are noted as the source of these records rather than the actual contributing institution.
+While UT may have created the metadata records, our mapping with DPLA makes it so that we are noted as the source of these records rather than the actual contributing institution.
 There are instances within volvoices in which the institution in physicalLocation and the one listed in recordContent Source are the same.
 This action doesn't need to be taken for those records.

 Justification
 ^^^^^^^^^^^^^